EMERGING MARKETS-Brazil markets plunge on Rousseff re-election

 By Asher Levine and Walter Brandimarte

-SAO PAULO/RIO DE JANEIRO Oct 27 Brazilian financial markets plunged on Monday as leftist President Dilma Rousseff's re-election victory dashed investor hopes of significant policy changes over the next four years.
+SAO PAULO/RIO DE JANEIRO Oct 27 Brazilian financial markets plunged on Monday, with stocks on track for their worst day in more than three years, as the Sunday re-election of President Dilma Rousseff dashed investor hopes of meaningful policy change over the next four years.

-Brazil's real currency was set to post its biggest one-day loss since Dec.
-2011 while local stocks fell to their lowest level in nearly seven months.

-The outlook for Brazilian assets will now likely depend on whether Rousseff signals policy tweaks to boost a flagging economy, as hinted in a conciliatory first speech she gave after defeating pro-business challenger Aecio Neves on Sunday.
+Market sentiment going forward will likely depend on whether or not the leftist president signals policy tweaks to boost Brazil's flagging economy, as hinted in a conciliatory first speech she gave after defeating pro-business challenger Aecio Neves on Sunday.

-After the most divisive and tightest campaign since Brazil returned to democracy three decades ago, Rousseff won 51.6 percent of votes in a runoff against Neves, who won 48.4 percent support.
+After the most divisive campaign since Brazil returned to democracy three decades ago, Rousseff won 51.6 percent of votes in a runoff against Neves, who won 48.4 percent support.

-"While Rousseff's victory speech carried a conciliatory tone and invitation for debate and change, her ability to regain credibility will require more than just words," said Flavia Cattan-Naslausky, a strategist with RBS Securities.

-Brazilian markets will only stabilize, she said, once Rousseff announces "concrete policy initiatives" and appointments to key government positions in the finance ministry and the central bank.
+"Brazil disappointed investors by returning incumbent Dilma Rousseff to the presidential office," Schroders said in a note to clients.
+"Hopes for reform to address Brazil's structural economic problems have been dimmed, if not dashed."

+The Bovespa index lost as much as 6.2 percent in early trade.
+The index later trimmed losses to about 5.0 percent but remained on track to post its worst single-day performance since the downgrade of the U.S. sovereign rating in August 2008.
+The real lost about 2.5 percent at 2.52 to the U.S. dollar.

-Brazil's tight and fast-changing election campaign had sent local financial markets on a wild ride with big gains whenever Rousseff lost ground in polls and drops whenever her odds looked stronger.
+The tight and fast-changing election campaign had sent Brazil's financial markets on a wild ride with big gains whenever Rousseff lost ground in polls and drops whenever her odds looked stronger.

-The Bovespa index lost as much as 6.2 percent in early trade but later trimmed losses to about 3.6 percent as bargain hunters swooped in, leaving the index hovering just below 50,000 points.

-"Rousseff's victory has been progressively priced into Brazilian stocks," Citi analysts Stephen Graham and Fernando Siqueira wrote on Monday, adding that the index could trade around the high or mid-40,000 points in the near future.

 Rousseff's economic policies have been roundly criticized by investors for tipping Brazil into a recession while damaging state-run companies such as oil producer Petroleo Brasileiro SA , known as Petrobras, and lender Banco do Brasil SA along the way.

-Preferred shares of Petrobras fell as much as 15.6 percent at the open, easing to an 12.5 percent loss in the afternoon.
+Preferred shares of Petrobras fell as much as 15.6 percent at the open, while shares of Brazilian sugar and ethanol company Cosan SA dropped over 6.0 percent.

-Yields paid on long-dated contracts for interest-rate futures surged, with the Jan.
-2023 maturity shooting 31 basis points higher.
-Those yields had recently fallen sharply on bets that stricter fiscal and monetary policy in a Neves' government would make room for lower interest rates in the future.
+Long-dated contracts for interest-rate futures also sold off, driving yields on Jan.
+2023 futures 62 basis points (bps) higher.
+Those yields had fallen sharply recently on bets that mainstream fiscal and monetary policy in a Neves' government would make room for lower interest rates in the future.

 Brazil's debt insurance costs also rose in the credit default swaps (CDS) market.
-Data from Markit showed that five-year CDS were up 5 basis points versus Friday's closing level to 167 bps.
-(Editing by W Simon, Nick Zieminski and Gunna Dickson)
+Data from Markit showed that five-year CDS were up 10 basis points versus the closing level on Friday to 172 bps.

+The real has seen downward pressure due to a stronger U.S. dollar globally, though the local currency has been supported by a central bank swap program in what many traders see as a managed trading band.

+"The central bank is likely going to increase intervention to avoid what they likely see as overshooting of the real," wrote Citi analyst Dirk Willer.

 * Thousands of "zama zamas" mine gold illegally in South Africa